Broughton, Cumbria

-Broughton is a civil parish in the Borough of Allerdale in Cumbria, England, consisting of Great Broughton and Little Broughton.
+Broughton is a civil parish in Cumbria, England, consisting of Great Broughton and Little Broughton.
 It is located on the River Derwent, about 6 mi east of Workington and 3 mi west of Cockermouth.
 According to the 2001 census it had a population of 1,727, decreasing slightly to 1,704 at the 2011 Census.

 Governance

-Broughton is in the parliamentary constituency of Workington, Mark Jenkinson who is a member of the Conservative Party is the Member of parliament.
+Broughton is in the parliamentary constituency of Penrith and Solway.
+Markus Campbell-Savours, a member of the Labour Party, is the Member of Parliament.

-For Local Government purposes it's in the Broughton St Bridget's electoral ward of Allerdale Borough Council.
-This ward stretches north to Bridekirk with a total population at the 2011 Census of 4,178.
-Broughton is part of the Dearham and Broughton Ward of Cumbria County Council.
+For Local Government purposes it is in the Cumberland unitary authority area.

+It was previously in the Broughton St Bridget's electoral ward of Allerdale Borough Council.
+This ward stretched north to Bridekirk with a total population at the 2011 Census of 4,178.
+Broughton was also part of the Dearham and Broughton Ward of Cumbria County Council.

 The village also has its own parish council; Broughton Parish Council which covers Great & Little Broughton.